 One example is the Gantt chart of which we wrote about above.
 Gantt charts are great tools to visualize your schedule, with a bar chart that creates a linear timeline showing you tasks, duration and even task dependencies.
 The latter are linked, so you can see where team members potentially may be blocked.

 But when you take your Gantt chart online you open up a whole new world of managing possibilities.
 First, you can easily import your project plan from whatever template you composed it on, be it MS Word or an Excel spreadsheet, and it keeps your formatting and automatically populates the spreadsheet and bar chart of your Gantt chart.

 Because the online Gantt chart is cloud-based it’s easy to use.
 All your tasks are saved and stored remotely, they’re easy to share over any device, and collaboration is conducted on the task level.
-You can attached files and keep the conversation tied to the task at hand.
+You can attach files and keep the conversation tied to the task at hand.

 As we noted, things will change, and an online Gantt chart allows you to adjust task durations with a simple drag-and-drop of your cursor.
 This saves you time, as does the automated notifications that can alert you when a task is completed or about to go off-track, so you can see it in real-time and fix it before it becomes a problem.

 Online Project Planning Tools Makes for More Productive Planning

 That’s just one of the advantages of planning with an online tool.
 You still have to collect all the data, but now it’s collected in the cloud where it can be easily accessible and shared with team members and stakeholders.
 Each time you import your task list into project management software it creates the project plan for you, leaving you free to deal with the management of a successful project.